 - 1. 6 months basic training for newly inducted Fire Station Officers & Firemen - 2.
-7 months basic training for newly inducted Fireman Drivers and 4 months basic training for Driver Mechanics. - 3.
-Regular Refresher courses for all the ranks of the department. - 4.
-30 days Job oriented course on Fire prevention & Fire Fighting to the general public. - 5.
-3 days training program for the employees of Cinema, Petroleum & Explosive storages etc. - Special training program ranging from 1 to 6 days for the employees and occupants of Banks, Hotels, Police and other agencies, are also arranged on request.
-From the outsiders a nominal amount is collected as fee for arranging training and issuing certificates.
+3 months basic training & 4 months basic training at Fire Service Workshop for newly inducted Fireman Drivers and Driver Mechanics. - 3.
+Regular Refresher courses for all ranks of executive officers and personnel of the department. - 4.
+30 days Job oriented course on Fire prevention & Fire Fighting to the general public.

+- 5. 3 days training program for the employees of Cinema, Petroleum & Explosive storages etc. - 6.
+Special training program ranging from 1 to 6 days for the employees and occupants of Banks, Hotels, Police and other agencies, are also arranged on request from the outsiders a nominal amount is collected as fee for arranging training and issuing certificates.